Pro Series II™ Star Orbiter™

 Porta-Pad E Launch Pad and Pro Series II Launch Controller, Estes model rocket engines, starters and Pro Series II Recovery Wadding.

-Six C 1.5V high quality AA alkaline batteries (sold separately)
+Six 1.5V high quality C alkaline batteries (sold separately)

 Technical Specifications